realm/realm-dart/README.md

 * The Realm Flutter SDK supports the platforms iOS, Android, Windows, MacOS, and Linux.

 * Flutter ^3.0.3
-* For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop) in the Flutter documentation.
+* For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop).
 * Cocoapods v1.11 or newer
 * CMake 3.21 or newer